splunk/splunk-connect-for-ethereum/examples/geth-single-node/README.md

 > This example is not meant to be used in a production setup.
 > Splunk and ethlogger persist data using local volumes.
 If you would like to start clean run the following.
+> Using the logging driver to log to a container in the same docker-compose stack shouldn't be used in production.

 ```sh-session
 $ docker-compose down